Bryan Cox

-Bryan Keith Cox Sr. (born February 17, 1968) is an American professional football coach and former player who currently serves as the assistant defensive line coach for the New York Giants of the National Football League (NFL).
+Bryan Keith Cox Sr. (born February 17, 1968) is a former American professional football coach and former player of the National Football League (NFL).
 He played as a linebacker in the NFL.
 He was a three-time Pro Bowl selection with the Miami Dolphins, and was a member of the New England Patriots team that won Super Bowl XXXVI.

 Cox played college football for the Western Illinois Leathernecks, an FCS program that has developed other NFL talent, and received attention for his aggressive style of play.
 Although Cox was a relatively late fifth-round pick by the Dolphins in the 1991 NFL draft, he rose to prominence as a standout linebacker during his twelve NFL seasons from 1991 through 2002.

 Early life and college

 Cox was a member of the East St. Louis High School Flyers high school football team, where he was coached by Bob Shannon.

 Cox attended Western Illinois University and was a mass communications major and a letterman in football.
 In football, he was a four-year letterman and a two-year starter.
 As a senior, he was named as a first-team All-America selection by the Football Gazette and was a first-team all-conference selection.
 As a junior, he was named the Western Illinois Most Valuable Player.
 As a sophomore, Cox played in every game, and finished his sophomore season with 54 tackles, four forced fumbles, three fumble recoveries, two interceptions and three blocked kicks.
 As a freshman, Cox was a reserve nickel-back and finished the season with 30 tackles.